“When we are no longer able to change a situation, we are challenged to change ourselves.” -Victor Frankl

 He is doing well, he owns a used car dealership in the suburb of Milwaukee.

-He said, “ I’m making great progress in my life.”
+He said, “I’m making great progress in my life.”

 I asked him what is progress for you?

-He said, “At this stage in my life, my definition of progress is little different, if my daughter is having better quality lives than me and my parents, for me, this is the real meaning of progress, that’s what I’m trying to do.”
+He said, “At this stage in my life, my definition of progress is little different, if my daughter is doing better than me, then that is progress.
+The difference between success and failure for me is the difference between a life of joy and a life of stress.

-In his words, the gap between joy and stress indicates how well we manage the challenge of making meaning in our life.
+In his words, the gap between joy and stress indicates how well we manage the challenge of making a meaning in our life.

 “I always had linear expectations in my life but I always ended with nonlinear realities,” he said.